 - Keep baking.
 They will continue baking a bit on the hot sheet, which is why we leave them there before moving them to the cooling rack.

 Yes!
 It’s so convenient sometimes just to pull out some cookie dough from the fridge and have them ready to bake!
 This dough can be made up to 24 hours ahead of time.
 Keep it in the fridge, then roll, bake, and eat!

 Check out my post for details on how to freeze cookie dough for all the tips.
 I like to freeze them once I’ve rolled them up.
-I’ll flash freeze them on a baking sheet first, so they don’t clump together, then transfer them to a freezer-friendly bag.
+I’ll flash-freeze them on a baking sheet first, so they don’t clump together, then transfer them to a freezer-friendly bag.
 They can be kept frozen for up to 3 months!

 Once you remember you’ve got cookie dough in the freezer for quick and easy access to cookies and your day has been made, take as many as you need out and place them on a baking tray.
 Let them sit there and thaw out while the oven is preheating and then bake them as directed.
-Add on 1-2 extra minutes of bake time.
+Add 1-2 extra minutes of baking time.